AFriemann/cph/readme.md

 #### Issues

 - hash without random seed might be too insecure, a piece of static personal information could be saved and used (e.g. birthdate)
-- long inputs result in core dumps (with or without GTK), this needs fixing.
+- long inputs result in core dumps (with or without GTK).
+Current fix is to "only" allow inputs with length <= 32 characters.

 Todo
 ====